thumbnail image

 Peer reviewed articles

-Shine, J.M., Lewis, L.D., Garrett, D.D., & Hwang, K. (in press).
-The systems-level impact of the human thalamus on brain-wide information processing: Evidence from multimodal neuroimaging.
+Shine, J.M., Lewis, L.D., Garrett, D.D., & Hwang, K. (2023).
+The impact of the human thalamus on brain-wide information processing.
 Nature Reviews Neuroscience.
+Link

 Krohn, S., von Schwanenflug, N., Waschke, L., Romanello, A., Gell, M., Garrett, D.D., & Finke, C. (2023).
 A spatiotemporal complexity architecture of human brain activity.
 Science Advances, 9, eabq385.
 Link